-FY20 Actions
+FY19 Actions

-- 1. Increase the overall amount of financial assistance. - 2.
+- 1 Increase the overall amount of financial assistance - 2.
 Increase the number of students who receive financial assistance. - 3.
 Increase the number of programs available to support all students academically and psychologically. - 4.
-Identify additional sources of student support such as increasing emergency funding, support for caregivers such as child care, student networks for finding roommates, housing, ride-sharing, and other resource sharing.
+Study the feasibility, including costs, for expanded student supports such as increasing emergency funding, support for caregivers such as child care, student networks for finding roommates, housing, ride-sharing, and other resource sharing.